 It’s a simple recipe of masa, unrefined cane sugar, water, cinnamon and vanilla.
 Atol recipes can vary by region and include milk, rice or wheat.
 Sometimes it’s blended well and very thin and other times thick like porridge.

+It’s not only a Mexican drink, but also one of the most popular Honduran drinks.
 And depending on where you are in Mexico, it may also be called atolli or atol de elote – with elote signifying corn.

 If you’re looking for a local spot for this Mexican drink start with places that serve tamales as it’s commonly eaten together.
 It’s also a very popular Day of the Dead food.

 While Mexican chocolate is some of the best in the world.
 Champurrado is much more than simply a Mexican hot chocolate.